If you have bought a new canvas tent or swag then one of the first things you will often hear is that you have to "season it".

-You need to get your garden hose out and soak your tent, with a special focus on the seams.
+Option 2: You need to get your garden hose out and soak your tent; with a special focus on the seams.

-You do want to saturate the tent, so allow a good 5 minutes of forceful water from your hose on the tent.
+You want to saturate the tent and make sure all the material is wet, so allow a good 5 minutes of forceful water from your hose on the tent.

-If you identified an area of the tent, which seemed like there were more needle holes than other sections, (you may see pinpricks of sunlight in certain areas from inside the tent), give that area an extra soak.
+If you have identified an area of the tent which seemed to have more needle holes than other sections, (you may see pinpricks of sunlight in certain areas from inside the tent), give that area an extra soak - just in case.

 Allow the tent to now dry fully.